parroteffect/parroteffect/README.md

-- 👋 Hi, I’m @parroteffect
+- 👋 Hi, I’m parroteffect

 - 📫 How to reach me : parroteffect@gmail.com